 What about the word ‘gifted’?

-Secondly, the UK government has defined the term ‘gifted’ as children and teenagers that consistently achieve high academic results, in order to include them on a school’s ‘Gifted & Talented’ register.
+Secondly, the UK government has defined the term ‘gifted’ as children and teenagers who consistently achieve high academic results, to include them on a school’s ‘Gifted & Talented’ register.
 However, there are many children who, for whatever reason, although they possess an equal intelligence to those placed on this register, do not achieve in the same way.
 These individuals need our help and our guidance.

 It is also hard to find funding for the additional emotional needs of the officially recognised ‘Gifted & Talented’ pupils in state schools.
-Such schools mostly can’t afford to do more than provide academic enrichment in the form of extracurricular activities for designated pupils.
+Such schools mostly can’t afford to do more than provide academic enrichment through extracurricular activities for designated pupils.

 Elitist?